-For the final first half review post we'll take a look at the team as a whole. (
+For the final first half review post we'll take a look at the team as a whole.
+(See all posts here).

 After the jump I'll spend a little time talking about the first half, but this post is going to be more about what's to come than what has already happened.
 We'll take the holistic view of the remaining schedule and try to predict how this team will finish out the season.